mircealungu/TID_Lecture_Notes/Project.md

+## Project 0: A Messaging Client
+- can you reimplement a variation of WhatsApp for a special audience?

-## Project 1: A Special nostr Client
+## Project 1: A Social Media Website with Nostr

 Implement a `nostr` client for communication with your fellow TID students.